-Does an Idaho S Corporation Require A Reasonable Wage?
+Does an Idaho S Corporation in Coeur d’Alene Require a Reasonable Wage?

 Yes.
 Even though an Idaho S-Corporation uses a pass-through taxation method, owners/shareholders are able to differentiate between a wage and a disbursement.
 However, a reasonable wage must be paid out to those working in the business before any disbursements are paid out to other owners/shareholders.
 This reasonable wage must have been paid on a W-2 with employment taxes paid.